ruby/prism/CONTRIBUTING.md

 To get `clangd` support in the editor for development, generate the compilation database.
 This command will create an ignored `compile_commands.json` file at the project root, which is used by clangd to provide functionality.

+You will need `bear` which can be installed on macOS with `brew install bear`.

 ```sh
 bundle exec rake generate_compilation_database